lucasmb/todoApp-vue2/README.md

-# todoVue2
+# todoApp Vue2
 This template should help get you started developing with Vue 3 in Vite.

-- Realtime Todo APP using vue2
+- Real time Todo APP using vue2
-- Backend Node server using Express and SocketIo
+- Backend Node server using Express and SocketIo and mongodb
-- Frontend uses Vuex to centralize events, socket listerners and state managament
+- Frontend uses Vuex to centralize events, socket listeners and state management
 - Styled with TailwindCss
+- Animations with AnimateJs
-- Tasks can be assigned with Prioruty (low, medium, high)
+- Tasks can be assigned with Priority (low, medium, high)
 - Tasks can be filtered by active or completed, and sorted by creation date or priorities

 ## Project Setup

-> **Recommended NODE Version** Project was built with Node LTS iron (v20.9.0 or greater)
+> **Recommended NODE Version** Project was built with Node LTS iron
-> this version is recommended for running it locally to import env files nativily
+> this version  (v20.9.0 or greater) is recommended for running it locally to import env files without external libraries

- - Rename `.env.example` file from root dir and backend dir to `.env` and adjust the variablaes value to your project
+ - Rename `.env.example` file from root dir and backend dir to `.env` and adjust the variables value to your project
- - For MONGODB_URI you can use mongodb atlas URL provided in the email
+ - For MONGODB_URI you can use your own mongodb atlas URL or the one provided here

-### Frontend
+#### Frontend
 ```sh
 npm install
 ```

-### Backend
+#### Backend
 ```sh
 cd backend
 npm install